ksdfg/Buggy-Messaging-Bot/README.md

 # whatsapp-bot

-this is a telegram bot that sends messages to multiple whatsapp users at once.
+This is a Telegram bot that sends messages to multiple WhatsApp users at once.

 - It retrieves list of recipients from upstream (any API returning a JSON response)